matteosister/GitElephant/README.md

 }
 ```

 A DiffObject is a class that implements *ArrayAccess*, *Countable* and *Iterator* interfaces.
-It represent a file, folder or submodule changed in the diff
+It represent a file, folder or submodule changed in the Diff.

 Every DiffObject can have multiple chunks of changes.
-For example
+For example:

 ```
     added 3 lines at line 20
     modified 4 lines at line 560
 ```

-So you can iterate over DiffObject to get DiffChunks.
-DiffChunks are the last steps of the diff iteration.
-They are a collection of DiffChunkLine Objects
+You can iterate over DiffObject to get DiffChunks.
+DiffChunks are the last steps of the Diff process, they are a collection of DiffChunkLine Objects

 ``` php
 <?php